10 Best HTML Projects with Source Code

 A Simple Webpage with Animation

-Usually, the basic animations that we see on many websites are accomplished using CSS and JavaScript.
-However, you can create a web page and add simple animations to it using HTML just to explore the capabilities of the markup language.
+Usually, the basic animations we see on many websites are accomplished using CSS and JavaScript.
+However, you can create a web page and add simple animations to it using HTML to explore the capabilities of the markup language.

 To learn JavaScript, check out: JavaScript Tutorial